talon-one/talon_one.rb/docs/IntegrationApi.md

 Reopen customer session

 Reopen a closed [customer session](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions).
 For example, if a session has been completed but still needs to be edited, you can reopen it with this endpoint.
 A reopen session is treated like a standard open session.
 When reopening a session:  - The `talon_session_reopened` event is triggered.
-You can see it in the **Events** view in the Campaign Manager. - The session state is updated to `open`. - Any modified budgets and triggered effects are rolled back when the session closes. - Depending on the [return policy](https://docs.talon.one/docs/product/loyalty-programs/managing-loyalty-programs#return-policy)  in your loyalty programs, points are rolled back in the following ways:   - Pending points are rolled back automatically.   - If **Active points deduction** setting is enabled, any points that were earned and activated when the session closed    are rolled back.   - If **Negative balance** is enabled, the rollback can create a negative points balance.   <details>   <summary><strong>Effects and budgets unimpacted by a session reopening</strong></summary>   <div>     <p>The following effects and budgets remain in the state they were in when the session closed:</p>     <ul>       <li>Add free item effect</li>       <li>Award giveaway</li>       <li>Coupon and referral creation</li>       <li>Coupon reservation</li>       <li>Custom effect</li>       <li>Update attribute value</li>       <li>Update cart item attribute value</li>     </ul>   </div>   </details> <p>To see an example of a rollback, see the <a href=\"https://docs.talon.one/docs/dev/tutorials/rolling-back-effects\">Cancelling a session with campaign budgets</a>tutorial.</p>  **Note:** If your order workflow requires you to create a new session instead of reopening a session, use the [Update customer session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2) endpoint to cancel a closed session and create a new one.
+You can see it in the **Events** view in the Campaign Manager. - The session state is updated to `open`. - Any modified budgets and triggered effects are rolled back when the session closes. - Depending on the [return policy](https://docs.talon.one/docs/product/loyalty-programs/managing-loyalty-programs#return-policy)  in your loyalty programs, points are rolled back in the following ways:   - Pending points are rolled back automatically.   - If **Active points deduction** setting is enabled, any points that were earned and activated when the session closed   are rolled back.   - If **Negative balance** is enabled, the rollback can create a negative points balance.  <details>   <summary><strong>Effects and budgets unimpacted by a session reopening</strong></summary>   <div>     <p>The following effects and budgets remain in the state they were in when the session closed:</p>     <ul>       <li>Add free item effect</li>       <li>Award giveaway</li>       <li>Coupon and referral creation</li>       <li>Coupon reservation</li>       <li>Custom effect</li>       <li>Update attribute value</li>       <li>Update cart item attribute value</li>     </ul>   </div> </details>  To see an example of a rollback, see the [Cancelling a session with campaign budgets](https://docs.talon.one/docs/dev/tutorials/rolling-back-effects) tutorial.  > [!note] If your order workflow requires you to create a new session > instead of reopening a session, use the > [Update customer session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2) > endpoint to cancel a closed session and create a new one.

 ### Example